Codecademy/docs/content/php/concepts/string-functions/terms/strops/strops.md

 ---
 Title: 'strpos()'

-Description: 'Returns the position of the first occurrence of a string inside another string.
-It is a case-sensitive function'
+Description: 'Performs a case-sensitive search for the first occurrence of a substring in a given string.'

 Subjects:
   - 'Computer Science'

-  - 'Web Design'

   - 'Web Development'

 Tags:
   - 'Strings'
   - 'Functions'

 CatalogContent:
   - 'learn-php'
   - 'paths/computer-science'
 ---